saidsay-so/fancy/README.md

 ## Warning

-This project is currently being heavily refactored.
-If you want a more stable software, check out [nbfc-linux](https://github.com/nbfc-linux/nbfc-linux).
+This project is deprecated in favor of the more stable and complete [nbfc-linux](https://github.com/nbfc-linux/nbfc-linux).

 ## Compatibility